devilbox/docker-nginx-stable/README.md

     -t cytopia/nginx-stable
 ```

-**Feature-rich pre-configured docker-compose setup**
+**4. Ultimate pre-configured docker-compose setup**

-Have a look at the **[devilbox](https://github.com/cytopia/devilbox) for a fully-customizable docker-compose variant.
+Have a look at the **[devilbox](https://github.com/cytopia/devilbox)** for a fully-customizable docker-compose variant.

+It offers pre-configured mass virtual hosts and an intranet.

+It allows any of the following combinations:

+* PHP 5.4, PHP 5.5, PHP 5.6, PHP 7.0 and PHP 7.1
+* MySQL 5.5, MySQL 5.6, MySQL 5.7, MariaDB 5 and MariaDB 10
+* Apache 2.2, Apache 2.4, Nginx stable and Nginx mainline

 ## Options